ericrasmussen/chromaticleaves/posts/mailchimp_with_pyramid.markdown

 [Command-Line Pyramid](
 http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/commandline.html).

-Before creating the script, let's add the API key to your Pyramid configuration file, typically development.ini or production.ini.
+Before creating the script, let's add your API key to your Pyramid configuration file, typically development.ini or production.ini.
 We'll want to prefix it with "postmonkey." so *PostMonkey* will recognize it: